SkylineCommunications/dataminer-docs/connector-help/connector_help/Atlassian_Jira.md

 This page contains additional configuration parameters.

 On the left side of the page, you can find the **Update Settings** and **Log Settings**.
-These settings do not necessarily have to be specified, but they can be used to manage certain aspects of the driver.
+These settings do not necessarily have to be specified, but they can be used to manage certain aspects of the connector.

 - The **Update settings** are only used for tickets that are **updated automatically** with the **Advanced** parameter, for example from an Automation script.
 These settings make sure that there are **not too many ticket updates** in the specified period of time.
 When the **maximum is reached**, the ticket updates will be updated later once the interval has passed.
 - The **Log Settings** can be used to manage the **number of entries** in the **Ticket Log Table**.